EU to hit Russia with a 'massive package' of sanctions

 An emergency summit starting at 7pm GMT will also discuss offering EU candidate status to Ukraine, Lithuania's President Gitanas Nauseda said, although it may not win approval from all EU leaders.

-The US has yet to respond as the assult started in the middle of the night for the US, but Washington is certain to follow the EU’s lead and has also promised extremely harsh sanctions to follow on from the “first tranche” of sanctions that were imposed earlier this week after Russian President Vladimir Putin recognised the breakaway republics of Donetsk and Luhansk on February 21.
+Washington has yet to respond, as the assault started in the middle of the night for the US, it is certain to follow the EU’s lead and has also promised extremely harsh sanctions to follow on from the “first tranche” of sanctions that were imposed earlier this week after Russian President Vladimir Putin recognised the breakaway republics of Donetsk and Luhansk on February 21.

 Germany has already in effect blocked the start of operations of the controversial Nord Stream 2 gas pipeline, which is designed to circumvent Ukraine and enable Russia to supply Germany directly with Russian gas.